bjohnson360/progsu-linkedin-guide/linkedin-guide.md

 ### ✉️ Outreach Tip
 Always personalize your connection requests and cold messages:
 > “Hey [Name], I’m a fellow CS student and really enjoyed your post about [topic].
 Would love to connect and learn more about your work at [company].”
+Don't be like me and make sure you proofread your message!
 <img src="images/outreach.jpg" alt="Projects" width="500"/>